streamx-hub/streamx-blueprints/README.md

 * [data](./data/README.md) - sample data should be placed here
 * [mesh](./mesh/README.md) - resources required to configure and run StreamX Mesh
 * [scripts](./scripts/README.md) - all useful scripts and resources should be placed here
-* [services](./services/README.md) - your StreamX Processing and Delivery Services (as well as other Maven modules) should be placed here
+* [services](./services/README.md) - your StreamX Processing and Edge Services (as well as other Maven modules) should be placed here

 ## Prerequisites